semaphoreci/docs/docs/essentials/auto-cancel-previous-pipelines-on-a-new-push.md

 - commit A <- pipeline running for this revision
 ```

-The pipeline from the newest commit D will arrive on top of the queue by canceling
+The pipeline from the newest commit (D) will arrive at the top of the queue, canceling
-all other pipelines previously in the queue that are not yet started to run, which
-are in this case pipelines from commits B and C.
+all other pipelines that have yet to be run.
+In this case, pipelines from commits B and C.

-The currently running pipeline from commit A will not be affected and will be
+The running pipeline, from commit A, will not be affected and will be
 allowed to finish.
-This will make sure that no execution time is wasted without providing you any
+This will make sure that no execution time is wasted without providing feedback.
-feedback.

 ## Auto-cancel both running and queued pipelines on a new push